Call for expert advice: 0114 3540047 or 0203 3270448

 • Energy-Efficient Eco Friendly Hand Dryers?
 Commercial hand dryers that dry fast and don’t use much energy have now become an expectation, so most of our products fit this description.
 We have a dedicated category and blog article that help filter out the most efficient on the market.
 We only sell automatic hand dryers on this website, despite there being some residual demand for push-button, manual options, they have high energy consumption and create cross-contamination touch points so we have decided not to offer them.
 Find more eco hand dryers

-• Blade hand dryer?
+• Hands In hand dryer?
 This style was invented by Mitsubishi hand dryer and popularised by Dyson.
 Identifiable by their larger size and dual blades of air that strip water into the U-shape of the dryer rather than onto the floor or wall.
-We now have a great range of over 12 blade options to choose from, from economy to premium price.
-Find more blade hand dryers
+We now have a great range of over 12 hands in options to choose from, from economy to premium price.
+Find more hands in hand dryers

 • Slim hand dryer?
 If you need a slimline model with easy access for wheelchairs then consider our disabled-friendly range.
 They are specifically designed for this use, an example being the the Slimforce, a small hand dryer that is compact in all dimensions.
 The preference for Slim hand dryers in all locations has become obvious in the last few years.
 Manufacturers have recognised the desire architects and building managers have for minimalist products that leave as much space as possible for users.
 Many of these sleek units are used for behind mirror hand dryer installations, another current trend in commercial washroom design.
 Find more Slim hand dryers